divyam3897/I2M2/README.md

 ## Abstract
 Supervised multi-modal learning involves mapping multiple modalities to a target label.
 Previous studies in this field have concentrated on capturing in isolation either the inter-modality dependencies (the relationships between different modalities and the label) or the intra-modality dependencies (the relationships within a single modality and the label).
-We argue that these conventional approaches that rely solely on either inter- or intra-modality dependencies may not be optimal in general.
-We view the multi-modal learning problem from the lens of generative models where we consider the target as a source of multiple modalities and the interaction between them.
+We argue that these conventional approaches that rely solely on either inter- or intra-modality dependencies may not be optimal in general.We view the multi-modal learning problem from the lens of generative models where we consider the target as a source of multiple modalities and the interaction between them.
 Towards that end, we propose inter- \& intra-modality modeling (I2M2) framework, which captures and integrates both the inter- and intra-modality dependencies, leading to more accurate predictions.
 We evaluate our approach using real-world healthcare and vision-and-language datasets with state-of-the-art models, demonstrating superior performance over traditional methods focusing only on one type of modality dependency.

 ## Prerequisites